The importance of CRM systems in Higher Education

 “The CRM system is a great tool for managing and exactly targeting the great number of leads and prospective students we receive every day for our German universities and academies.
 Regular reporting help us identify trends, adapt our workflows, analyze the success of our marketing campaigns and plan effective campaigns for the future.”

 While implementing a CRM system is quite costly and time-consuming, the return on investment is clear as soon as enrollments start flowing in as students respond to outstanding service.

 Despite clear benefits of utilizing a CRM system, there were some unexpected findings in the higher education market.
 While many proactive institutions do use CRM systems, a research conducted by StudyPortals and iE&D Solutions revealed that 59% of the surveyed HEIs do not use a CRM system, the main reason being lack of knowledge about these systems, with the lack of budget being the second major reason.

-These findings encouraged StudyPortals and iE&D Solutions to compile a detailed report comparing various CRM systems on a number of features, as well as pricing, communication, integration, user friendliness, customizability, support, and functionality.
-Furthermore, the report provides an overview of the current state of CRMs in higher education industry.
+These findings encouraged StudyPortals and iE&D Solutions to compile a detailed report comparing various CRM systems on a number of features, as well as pricing, communication, integration, user-friendliness, customizability, support, and functionality.
+Furthermore, the report provides an overview of the current state of CRM in higher education industry.

 For more updates, follow us!